INTI-CMNB/kibot_variants_arduprog/README.md

 This is basically an ATMega8U2 used as a bridge between USB and the Arduino UNO serial port.
 So we will assume this board is useful.
 We'll also assume we have three possible uses:

 - The full board with USB support.
-Will name it **USB** variant.
+We'll name it **USB** variant.
 - A version of the board that we want to use as a plain microcontroller.
 So we remove the USB.
-Will name it **XTAL** variant.
+We'll name it **XTAL** variant.
 - An even more modest version where we use the internal clock oscillator and we can remove the crystal.
-Will name it **default** variant.
+We'll name it **default** variant.

 Additionally:

 - In the USB version we want to remove the ICSP1 connector.
-We will flash the CPU in-house and the user won't need to do it.
+We'll flash the CPU in-house and the user won't need to do it.
 ICPS1 will be solded for the other two variants.
 - The J4 connector is completely optional.
 It won't be included in any variant.

 The first step is to choose a variant mechanism.
 For this example we will use the [KiBoM](https://github.com/SchrodingersGat/KiBoM) style.
 This style puts more information inside the schematic, so you need to provide less information from outside.

-Now we choose a format we must add the corresponding *tags*.
+Now that we chose a format we must add the corresponding *tags*.
 We can identify four groups of components here:

 - The USB components (J2, F1, R1, R2, RV1, RV2 and FB1).
 Used only for the **USB** variant.
 - The ICSP1 connector (J5).
 Excluded from the **USB** variant.
 - The crystal components (R3, Y1, C3, C4).
-Used only for the **USB** and **XTAL** variant.
+Used only for the **USB** and **XTAL** variants.
 - The 2x2M connector (J4).
 Never used.

 To mark components that will be added to the board only for certain variant KiBoM uses **+VARIANT**.